quevivasbien/AIIncentives.jl/readme.md

 ```julia
 (s, p) = prodFunc(Xs, Xp)
 ```
-where `Xs` and `Xp` are vectors of length equal to `prodFunc.n_players`.
+where `Xs` and `Xp` are vectors of length equal to `prodFunc.n`.
 Here `s` and `p` will be vectors representing the safety and performance of each player.
 To get the safety and performance of a single player with index `i`, just do
 ```julia
 (s, p) = f(prodFunc, i, xs, xp)
 ```